 Special K, K, Ket, Vitamin K, Cat Tranquilizers

 Ketamine effects take two different forms: physical and mental.
 Ketamine effects are most detrimental to the mental aspect of the user and can be devastating.
-In fact the same reasons that cause the Ketamine effects to be destructive are the same reasons why they are so seductive.
+In fact, the same reasons that cause the Ketamine effects to be destructive are the same reasons why they are so seductive.

-Ketamine is a dissociative anesthetic and ketamine detox is needed at Addiction Treatment clinics.
+Ketamine is a dissociative anaesthetic and ketamine detox is needed at Addiction Treatment clinics.
 This means that the drug allows a person to disassociate themselves from their own consciousness.
-This is what is known as the ‘near death feeling’ or “k-hole” in slang terms.
-This is the desired Ketamine effect. and if used regular ketamine rehab is needed.
+This is what is known as the ‘near-death feeling’ or “k-hole” in slang terms.
+This is the desired Ketamine effect and if used, regular ketamine rehab is needed.

 Who Uses Ketamine?

 Ketamine is only available legally to veterinarians and medical doctors and has been used for its veterinary properties for nearly 30 years.
-However, it is then stolen or diverted, and sold illegally on the street or in clubs for recreational use.
+However, it is then stolen or diverted and sold illegally on the street or in clubs for recreational use.

 There has been a recent increase in the popularity of the drug among young people, which may be linked to its accessibility as a “club drug” at parties and “raves.”
 Ketamine dissolves in liquid, allowing it to be slipped into drinks, and its sedative effects have been used to prevent victims from resisting sexual assault.
 For this reason, Ketamine has been commonly referred to in the media as a “date rape” drug.
 Hence it is advisable to take caution at parties and bars and watch your drink.

-The way Ketamine – or any other drug – affects you depends on many factors: age and body weight, how much you take and how often you take it, how long you’ve been taking it, the method you use to take the drug, whether or not you have certain pre-existing medical or psychiatric conditions, and if you’ve taken any alcohol or other drugs (illicit, prescription, over-the counter, herbal or otherwise).
+The way Ketamine – or any other drug – affects you depends on many factors: age and body weight, how much you take and how often you take it, how long you’ve been taking it, the method you use to take the drug, whether or not you have certain pre-existing medical or psychiatric conditions, and if you’ve taken any alcohol or other drugs (illicit, prescription, over-the-counter, herbal or otherwise).

 The effects of Ketamine are usually felt between one and ten minutes after taking the drug.
 Users report a drunken and dizzy feeling and a quick numbness in the body.
-The range of visual experiences are reported to include blurred vision, seeing “trails,” “astral travel” and intense and terrifying hallucinations.
+The range of visual experiences is reported to include blurred vision, seeing “trails,” “astral travel” and intense and terrifying hallucinations.
 Some report feelings of weightlessness, and “out-of-body” or “near-death” experiences.

 When Ketamine is taken in lower doses, users may feel sleepy, distracted and withdrawn.
-They may find it difficult to think clearly, or feel confused, having a distorted perception of time and their body.
+They may find it difficult to think clearly or feel confused, having a distorted perception of time and their body.
 At higher doses a Ketamine user may babble, stumble (if they try to walk), have an increased heart rate, find it difficult to breathe and most likely not remember who or where they are .
 Too high a dose of Ketamine causes loss of consciousness.

 The mildest effect of Ketamine is an increase in heart rate along with a slight euphoric feeling.
 This feeling of euphoria can be deceiving; when something is truly wrong the user may not know it.
 Furthermore, If their body is being affected in a fatal way the euphoria will not draw their attention to the problem.
 This can lead to more use and can sometimes lead to death.

 The effects of Ketamine usually last about an hour.
-Some users may feel low or anxious, or even have some memory loss.
-In some cases the user can experience flashbacks of their drug experience long after the effects of the drug have worn off.
+Some users may feel low or anxious or even have some memory loss.
+In some cases, the user can experience flashbacks of their drug experience long after the effects of the drug have worn off.

-The Dangers of Ketamine
+The Dangers Of Ketamine

 Users of Ketamine put themselves at risk a number of ways.

 Like all anaesthetics, Ketamine prevents the user from feeling pain.
-This means that if injury occurs, the user may not know it.
+This means that if an injury occurs, the user may not know it.
 Depending on the amount of drug taken, those under its effects may have difficulty standing up or speaking, resulting in an increased risk of injury.

 As with other anaesthetics, Ketamine may cause vomiting.
 Eating or drinking before taking the drug increases the risk of choking on vomit.
-Get to ketamine detox clinics

 The Ketamine sold at clubs may be mixed with other drugs, which in combination could make it even more dangerous.
 Combining Ketamine with alcohol or other sedatives can be fatal.

-Driving or operating machinery while under the influence of Ketamine Addiction, or any drug, increases the risk of physical injury to the user, and increases the risk of injury to others.
+Driving or operating machinery while under the influence of Ketamine Addiction, or any drug increases the risk of physical injury to the user and increases the risk of injury to others.